What is a strain?

 Involuntary smooth muscles are the muscles of organs, such as your stomach and intestines.

-Voluntary skeletal muscles are muscles attached to bone.
+- Voluntary skeletal muscles are muscles that attach to bone.

-Voluntary skeletal muscles are the type of muscle that can be strained.
+Voluntary skeletal muscles are the type of muscle that you can strain.
 They help support your body’s skeletal structure and work together with tendons to enable movement.
 Tendons are strong cords of soft connective tissue that attach bones to muscles.
+Strains arise from a mechanical deformation of the affected tissues, meaning tissue is physically stretched to an extreme or torn.

 Muscles in the neck, back and legs are most susceptible to strain.
 However, other muscle areas can be strained, including those in the groin, feet, ankles, arms and hands.
-A strain can also be called a muscle strain or pulled muscle.
+Other names for a strained muscle include muscle strain or pulled muscle.
 Strains can range in severity from a mild stretch or pull to a complete tear and rupture of the muscle or tendon.
-Symptoms of a strain are muscle weakness, pain, spasms, swelling, cramping, or loss of muscle function.
+Symptoms of a strained muscle include muscle weakness, pain, spasms, swelling, cramping, or loss of muscle function.

 Strains can be chronic (developing slowly over time) or acute (occurring suddenly).
 Chronic strains are the result of repetitive overuse of muscles.
 Acute strains are the result of immediate muscle overload.
 Typical activities that cause strains include sports and other exercise activities; accidents, such as falling or slipping; heavy lifting and other strenuous activities; and repetitive use of muscles, such as shoveling snow during the course of winter.

-Rest, ice, compression, elevation, and nonsteroidal anti-inflammatory drugs (NSAIDs) help relieve the aches and pain associated with mild muscle strains.
-Often, this may be the only treatment needed for mild strains.
+Rest, ice, compression, elevation, and nonsteroidal anti-inflammatory drugs (NSAIDs) help relieve the aches and pains of a mild muscle strain.
+Often, this is the only muscle strain treatment necessary for mild cases.
 Moderate to severe strains may require more extensive treatment, such as surgery, immobilization, and physical therapy.
+Muscle strain recovery time depends on the extent of the injury.

 In some cases, muscle strains can be serious.
 Seek immediate medical care (call 911) if you, or someone you are with, have serious symptoms of a severe muscle strain, rupture or tear.
 These symptoms may include hearing a popping sound when you are injured; severe, disabling pain or swelling; and inability to use the muscle, such as an inability to walk.